 Grover lays off employees to reach break-even point

-Just this spring, the Berlin-based equipment rental company became a unicorn with a valuation of more than one billion euros.
-Now there have been layoffs.
+It was only in the spring that the Berlin-based appliance rental company became a unicorn with a valuation of more than one billion euros.
+Now there have been redundancies.

 The company now wants to break even.
 It was only in spring that Grover's valuation rose to over one billion euros.
-In a Series C financing round in April, the U.S. fund Energy Impact Partners, COI Partners from Frankfurt and a South Korean joint venture fund, among others, invested more than 100 million euros in the start-up.
+In a Series C financing round in April, the US fund Energy Impact Partners, COI Partners from Frankfurt and a South Korean joint venture fund, among others, invested more than 100 million euros in the start-up.
 The company itself speaks of a total financing volume of 1.3 billion euros.

 Newsletter